eibex/reaction-light/README.md

 ## Roadmap
 Upcoming features can be found in the open issues tagged with **new feature**.
 They can be found [here](https://github.com/eibex/reaction-light/issues?q=is%3Aopen+is%3Aissue+label%3A%22new+feature%22).

+Open a new issue if you would like to see a feature implemented, and/or open a pull request implementing it.

 ## FAQ
 **When I click one of the reactions the bot does not give me a role!**